 “China is in transition,” said Berkshire art historian Gary Smith.
 “They are wrestling with many things — how to be traditional and still modern.”

-Yan, a Taoist poet, artist and lecturer at Changchun University, will bring work to the Berkshire Museum this summer, in a group of contemporary artists who invoke traditional forms from shadow puppets to cut paper, ink drawing and sculpture in bronze or in bone.
+Yan, a Taoist poet, artist and lecturer at Changchun University, will bring work to the Berkshire Museum through the summer (2015), in a group of contemporary artists who invoke traditional forms from shadow puppets to cut paper, ink drawing and sculpture in bronze or in bone.

 The show has taken years in the making, Mingalone said.
 The museum won a grant several years ago to catalog the museum’s Asian art collection.
 Once they knew what they had, they wanted to draw a show from it.